 Black fruit bat , Black fruit bat

-The black flying fox or black fruit bat (Pteropus alecto ) is a bat in the family Pteropodidae.
-It is among the largest bats in the world, but is considerably smaller than the largest species in its genus, Pteropus.
-The black flying fox is native to Australia, Papua New Guinea, and Indonesia.
+The Black flying fox (Pteropus alecto) is among the largest bats in the world but is considerably smaller than the largest species in its genus, Pteropus.
+The black flying fox is found only in Australia, Papua New Guinea, and Indonesia.
 It is not a threatened species.

 These bats are endemic to southern Papua New Guinea, Nusa Tenggara and Sulawesi (Indonesia) as well as Australia, where they occur in northern, eastern and western parts of the continent.
 Within this territory, the Black flying foxes inhabit coastal and near-coastal areas.
 They gather into large colonies known as camps, typically in bamboos, rainforests, eucalyptus open forests, savannah woodlands and mangrove or paperbark swamps.